Digital banking for business

 Note that these tax rates apply to long-term capital gains only.
 Assets held less than 1 year are taxed as regular income.
 Learn more about how capital gains are calculated.

-The IRS offers a variety of tax credits for parents.
+The IRS offers several tax breaks for parents.
 These credits offer a dollar-for-dollar reduction in the amount of tax you owe.
-While the Child Tax Credit remains unchanged for 2025, two other family tax breaks have been adjusted for inflation.

 The Earned Income Tax Credit, or EITC, helps low- to middle-income families reduce the amount of taxes they owe.
 The size of this tax credit depends on your filing status, income and the number of qualifying children in your household.
 Eligibility for the EITC begins to phase out at certain income levels.